n., plural: genetic diversities

 Genetic diversity, variability, and variation

 To further understand genetic diversity, let us define related terms.
-Genetic variability is defined as the ability of a population to produce organisms with different genotypes.
+Genetic variability is defined as the tendency of a population to produce organisms with different genotypes.
 How about genetic variation?
 What is it?
 Genetic variation is defined as the presence of a various number of alleles with different distribution frequencies in a certain population.
 Genetic variation simply refers to the variation of genomes at the individual level (i.e., between individuals) or at the species level (i.e. between species populations).
 The variation may result from a mutation; mutations may cause the emergence of mutants or variants.
 Apart from mutation, other mechanisms leading to genetic variation are sexual reproduction and genetic drift.
-Conversely, the term “genetic diversity” expresses the extent of that variation.
-It attempts to find the answer to the question, “how diverse … ?”
+Conversely, the term “genetic diversity” expresses the total number of variations.

 Genetic diversity and biodiversity